lobiaminor/dnaEncoding/README.md

 What we think today: the optimal thing is to have runs be as long as possible (having stacks grouped together).
 So possible options: use different scanning directions for each subband (horizontal/vertical/diagonal) see image https://upload.wikimedia.org/wikipedia/commons/e/e0/Jpeg2000_2-level_wavelet_transform-lichtenstein.png

 3. 9/7 lifting scheme: we dont know how to implement it.
 Help?
+Maybe not use it

 # To-do list

+1- Put together encoder/decoder and transforms: scanning 2- Comparing different scanning and encoding: compare the results of scanning row-wise, col-wise and hybrid scheme (and decide what to do with the HH subbands).
+3- Start the report

+Jose
+- Wrap the decoder in a cool class.
+DONE

+Both
+- Start with the report (it will be awesome)
+- Comment the iwt methods properly
+- Git Ignore __pycache__

+RESOURCES
 - Haar wavelet integer transform (aka Discrete wavelet transform?) http://ieeexplore.ieee.org/abstract/document/586035/?reload=true https://www.ece.uvic.ca/~frodo/publications/phdthesis.pdf